Seaside, Florida — A Perfectly Pastel Beach Town

 Visit Neighboring Beach Towns

-While Seaside has a variety of fun and popular attractions to keep you busy, you can always walk or drive a few miles to visit nearby towns.
-Here are a few beachside treats to ensure you embark on a beach town trip extravaganza:
+While Seaside has a variety of fun and popular attractions to keep you busy, you can always drive or bike a few miles to visit the nearby towns of 30A.
+Seaside is located roughly in the middle of Scenic Highway 30A, a 24-mile stretch of about a dozen picturesque beach towns along the Gulf Coast.

-Blue Mountain Beach – An even closer 10-minute drive from Seaside, Blue Mountain Beach is a great place to travel to if you’re looking for a slice of solitude.
-With dazzling sand dunes, this calm beach town makes a lovely side trip.
+Blue Mountain Beach – Just beyond Grayton Beach, Blue Mountain Beach is another great place to visit if you’re looking for a slice of solitude.
+With dazzling sand dunes and a beautiful beach, this calm town is also worth a visit.
+Stop by Blue Mountain Bakery to pick up a sweet treat before you leave.

 Best Time to Visit Seaside Florida

 I love visiting Florida during the spring months, and Seaside is no exception.
-The season of spring (from March to May) is the perfect time to visit Seaside, before the swell of tourists flock to nearby beaches for the summer vacation.
+The season of spring (from March to May) is the perfect time to visit Seaside for amazing weather along the Emerald Coast.
 It’s a great time of year for both sunbathing and swimming.

 Where to Stay in Seaside Florida

-Seaside is all about the pastel bungalows, and one of the lovely things about vacationing in Seaside is staying in one of them.
-This is a rental town, and most hotels tend to be outside town.
-Vacation rentals are the way to go.
-Here are a few notable ones:
+Seaside is all about the pastel bungalows, and one of the lovely things about vacationing in Seaside is staying in one of these charming little houses.
+This is definitely a rental town, and the majority of accommodation options are vacation rental homes, not hotels.

 This white house with a blue door is across from the beach and so adorable.